goswinr/ArrayT/README.md

 I was always annoyed that an IndexOutOfRangeException does not include the actual index that was out of bounds nor the actual size of the array.
 This library fixes that in `array.Get`, `array.Set`, `array.Slice` and other item access functions.

+See also https://github.com/goswinr/ResizeArray/ for a similar library for `ResizeArray<'T>`.

 ### It Includes:

 - A `Array` module that has a additional functions to the  [`Array` module from `FSharp.Core`](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-arraymodule.html).